Pursue Your Dream of Studying Abroad

 Once you’ve got your letter of acceptance and student visa – you’re ready to go!
 Book your plane ticket and begin your educational journey abroad!

 How Do You Use ApplyBoard?

 (1) Go to www.applyboard.com and Click “Get Started” to be directed to the school search page where you will be prompted to complete your eligibility.

-Discover your eligibility for thousands of our programs you can apply for in 3 steps.
+Discover your eligibility for thousands of programs that you can apply for in 3 easy steps.

 (2) First choose your country of nationality.

 Step 1: How Were Your Most Recent Grades?

 (3) Fill in your most recent grades by first providing your country of education.